GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 Let's have a look at the various methods for using first-party data in GA4.

-### Using the Measurement Protocol
+### Using the GA4 Measurement Protocol

-The Measurement Protocol (MP) is a method for sending data to GA4 server-to-server.
+The _Measurement Protocol (MP)_ is a method for sending data to GA4 server-to-server.
 Accordingly, it allows you to send data to GA4 from any internet-connected device, such as a CRM.
 This method is especially useful for augmenting your GA4 data with data points unavailable client-side—exactly what we need for our User ID use case.

 To send data to GA4 using the MP, you need to send a POST request from our system to the GA4 endpoint with the required parameters.
 The following example shows how to send a user property along with an event: